 Gov. Kim Reynolds speaks in a TV ad on coronavirus mitigation in November 2020.
-State Auditor Rob Sand has said the ad violates state law.
+State Auditor Rob Sand claimed the ad violated state law.
 (Photo illustration by Iowa Capital Dispatch)

 The story played like the opening bell of the campaign for 2022 gubernatorial election: State Auditor Rob Sand, potential Democratic challenger to Republican Gov. Kim Reynolds, accused her of improperly using federal coronavirus aid dollars for “self-promotion.”

 Reynolds denied the claim and defended the spending nearly $150,000 on a public awareness advertising campaign related to COVID-19 mitigation.
 Republicans accused Sand of playing the issue for political gain.